Common questions this little blog is asked…

 Can I contribute?

 Yes!
-We’re happy to walk you through the format and must-haves for writing a trip report.
+We’re happy to walk you through our format and must-haves for writing a trip report.
 Contact us and let’s get writing.
+Do note that as of 2017 we won’t post duplicative reports, because we find limited value in posting the same report to multiple outlets for a region as small as ours.

 I’ve got an idea for a paddle, are you interested in trying it?